-Galaxy “Alex” Stern is determined to break Darlington out of hell—even if it costs her a future at Lethe and at Yale.
+Galaxy “Alex” Stern will do anything to break Darlington out of hell.
+Even if it costs her a future at Lethe and at Yale.
 But Alex is playing with forces far beyond her control, and when faculty members begin to die off, she knows these aren’t just accidents.

 Something deadly is at work in New Haven, and if Alex is going to survive, she’ll have to reckon with the monsters of her past and a darkness built into the university’s very walls.

 Final thoughts on Leigh Bardugo books in order